USS General George M. Randall: World War II

 The ship stood out under the Golden Gate on 8 June 1945 for Norfolk, passing through the Panama Canal again, and arriving there on 20 June.
 She sailed from Norfolk on 8 July for Marseille, where she arrived on 17 July.
 There she embarked over 5100 troops for redeployment in the Pacific theater in preparation of the invasion of Japan.
 She departed on 19 July, passing through the Panama Canal for the third time, with the destination of Okinawa.
 She arrived at Eniwetok on 16 August 1945 where she re-fueled, and left for Ulithi on 17 August.
 She departed Ulithi on 21 August with two other transports escorted by a destroyer escort.
 As the war had ended, she was directed to offload her troops at Manila rather than continue on to Okinawa.
 She arrived at Manila on 26 August, debarked the troops she was carrying, and loaded Army, Marine, and Coast Guard casuals for return to the United States.
 She took aboard more at Tacloban, then arrived at Ulithi on 6 September where she loaded still more.
 She departed Ulithi on 9 September heading for San Francisco, but was diverted en route to San Pedro, California, where she arrived on 21 September.
-While at San Pedro, on 25 September Captain Harold G. Belford, USCG, relieved Captain Baker as commanding officer.